openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 In the first case, the Model Optimizer generates the IR with required pre-processing operations and no `mean` and `scale` parameters are required.

 In the second case, information about mean/scale values should be provided to the Model Optimizer to embed it to the generated IR.
-Model Optimizer provides a number of command line parameters to specify them: `--mean_values`, `--scale_values`, `--scale`.
+Model Optimizer provides command-line parameters to specify the values: `--mean_values`, `--scale_values`, `--scale`.
-Using these parameters Model Optimizer will embed the corresponding preprocessing block for mean-value normalization of the input data and will optimize this block so that the preprocessing takes negligible time for inference.
+Using these parameters, Model Optimizer embeds the corresponding preprocessing block for mean-value normalization of the input data and optimizes this block so that the preprocessing takes negligible time for inference.

 For example, run the Model Optimizer for the PaddlePaddle* UNet model and apply mean-scale normalization to the input data.